 A happy + healthy visit

-It’s been reenergizing to see all of you making artwork in the studios and at home, taking pod classes, and continuing to be passionate about glass.
-We’re opening our doors even wider now that some of the restrictions have been lifted; however, the health and safety of our visitors and employees is still our most important priority.
+It’s been reenergizing to see all of you making artwork in the studios and at home, taking classes and workshops, and continuing to be passionate about glass.
+We’re open and excited to see you.
+The the health and safety of our visitors and employees are still our most important priority.

 We are currently open to the public for you to:

 - Take a hands-on workshop (pre-registration only)

 - Watch artists at work and live glassblowing demonstrations

 - Explore our contemporary glass gallery

 - Purchase and pick up Glass-To-Go Kits